 Moisture and Stability

 In most cases, the drier the treat, the more stable it will be.
-Crunchy dry and dehydrated treats are more stable than soft cookies as the environment is less hospitable for bacteria and mold, which helps to delay spoilage and extend shelf life.
+Crunchy dry and dehydrated treats are more stable than moist soft cookies.
+They’re a less-hospitable environment for bacteria and mould, which helps to delay spoilage and extend shelf life.

 Removing Moisture from Baked Biscuit Dog Treats